xie186/ViewBS/README.md

 ## Installation <a name="install"></a>

-> To make the installation of dependencies easier, a script was developped. `perl INSTALL.pl ` can be used as a helper to install and check the dependencies.
+### Install `ViewBS` using `conda`

+Please see the link here: https://github.com/xie186/ViewBS/wiki/Install-ViewBS-using-conda

+Then download the lasted version of `ViewBS`: https://github.com/xie186/ViewBS/releases/latest

 ### Download the lastest version:

 ```
 https://github.com/xie186/ViewBS/releases/latest
 ```

+> To make the installation of dependencies easier, a script was developped. `perl INSTALL.pl ` can be used as a helper to install and check the dependencies.

+You can also install it step by step shown as below:

 1. Install [htslib](https://github.com/samtools/htslib)
 2. Perl version: >= 5.14.4